 For all performances held at the Marcus Center for the Performing Arts, ticketholders may also call the Marcus Center Box Office at 414.273.7206 (1.888.612.3500, toll-free).
+For all performances held at the Pabst Theater or Riverside Theater, ticketholders may also call call the Pabst Theater Box Office at 414.286.3205.
 Please note that the MSO Ticket Office operating hours are Monday-Friday, 9:00 a.m.-5:00 p.m.
-If you are inquiring about a weekend performance outside of these hours, please contact the Marcus Center Box Office directly.
+If you are inquiring about a weekend performance outside of these hours, please contact the venue box office directly.

 School programs and student performances will be cancelled due to weather upon closing of the MPS School district.
 Schools will be notified by a member of the Milwaukee Symphony Orchestra’s Education staff in advance of the scheduled program.
 Every effort will be made to reschedule performances for schools missing a program due to weather.
 Additional information specific to Concerts for Schools and inclement weather/event cancellation can be found here.

 The Milwaukee Symphony Orchestra is dedicated to making sure each patron is equipped to enjoy the concert at its fullest.
-Wheelchair seating is available by request at all MSO concerts at Uihlein Hall.
-Please call our Ticket Office at 414.291.7605 and inform a customer service representative of your needs, or contact the House Manager at the Marcus Center.
+Wheelchair seating is available by request at all MSO concerts.
+Please call our Ticket Office at 414.291.7605 and inform a customer service representative of your needs.
 Infrared hearing devices are available at no charge for hearing impaired patrons, and we also offer large-print programs (subject to availability).
 Please see an usher before the concert for assistance.

 Bottled water is permitted inside the hall.
-Additional beverages and refreshments are available in Magin Lounge and can be enjoyed during Classics and Pops concerts and at intermission.
+Additional beverages and refreshments can be enjoyed during Classics and Pops concerts and at intermission.
 Cough drops are also permitted, but we ask that you open the wrappers prior to or during a break in the music.

 We encourage that strong fragrances be left at home, as fellow concertgoers may be sensitive or allergic.